DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-09 Tome Questions Revision.md

 - A "control panel" or something along those lines to clearly indicate that this is an interactable device.
 	- Maybe have a book stand with an open book on it.
 This is where the questions are displayed.

+##### Gameplay Implementation Details
+The first time the player goes through the game, they can go through the entire process of seeing the tome be created.

+However, on subsequent runs, the tome can just be there automatically.
+The player interacts with it to equip it, questions come up, and then the player proceeds.

 #### Idea: A Magical Pedestal

 Again, it can't just be an uninteresting pedestal on the ground.
 Instead, it needs to have some design elements that make it feel more interesting and complex.